-Summary: Because of the harm resulting from conventional economics (left or right), the lack of integration among recent ideas, and the ignoring of important issues, a radical rethink of economics is needed that goes deeper than merely addressing problems but is guided by good philosophy.
+Summary: Because of the harm resulting from conventional economics (whether left or right, etc.), the lack of integration among recent ideas, and the ignoring of important issues, a radical rethink of economics is needed that goes deeper than merely addressing problems but is guided by good philosophy.

 State of Chapter: Completed, awaiting critical discussion, needing full proof check, 11 September 2024. pdf version